kbongco/NookDepot/README.md

 ## Post-MVP

 > Use this section to document ideas you've had that would be fun (or necessary) for your Post-MVP.
 This will be helpful when you return to your project after graduation!
+-implement Discord OAuth
+-on the details page, add in a link to a UserPage offering those items -implement a chat feature

 ***